 When the wait list is opened, pre-applications may be obtained online, by email upon request, or paper based available at the COPHD offices located at 830 East Jefferson, Phoenix AZ 85034.
-Preapplications may be submitted in person or by mail to the COPHD Offices at 830 East Jefferson, Phoenix AZ 85034 or electronically.
+Pre-applications may be submitted in person or by mail to the COPHD Offices at 830 East Jefferson, Phoenix AZ 85034 or electronically.

 The Section 8 HCV program will place families on the wait list using the methods identified on the advertised public notice.
-The completed pre-application will be dated and time stamped upon receipt by the Housing Department and will result in the family's placement on the waiting list.
+The completed pre-application will be dated and time stamped upon receipt by the Housing Department.
 Applicants are selected when vouchers are available.